0xSh4dy/archives_sh4dy.com/notes/pwn/userland_stack.md

    0x0000000000401121 <+27>:	pop    rbp
    0x0000000000401122 <+28>:	ret
 ```

+The `add rax,rdx` adds the values and stores the result in the `rax` register, which is the return value (read the disassembly carefully to find out how the function arguments are passed into rdx and rax respecively).

 ### Buffer Overflow
 A buffer overflow occurs when a program attempts to put more data in a buffer than it can hold.
 The extra data overflows into the adjacent storage and overwrites the data already present there.